tobiasbriones/blog/swe/cs/fp/domain/design/removing-record-redundancy-with-sum-and-refinement-types/index.md

 engineer, you must understand your domain and technical tradeoffs since compilers, even the Haskell one, are far from perfect to give us the perfect solution to every situation.

+## Principles for Engineers

+Simplifying expressions in functional programs is **a basic/essential skill** any software engineer must have since it's how you were trained in the CS/math majors.

+So, instead of simplifying polynomials and such with set theory, you now have to simplify programming expressions with type theory.
+That's how you apply abstract skills developed during math courses, mostly if you're self-taught since that shows you're ahead.

+Applying simplification techniques *is mandatory for any engineer*, regardless of your domain, whether it is mathematical software or not.
+If you work in other domains, you'll always have expressions to simplify building the "business/app logic" into engineering-grade artifacts.
+Programmers and developers are not engineers because they don't *engineer* anything and don't care about the engineering grade.
+It doesn't matter how they get called in their tech jobs.

+These skills primarily concern **engineers** rather than apparently similar roles lacking **rigor**, like software development or programming.